 Erasmus accreditations are a tool for organisations that want to open-up their activities to cross-border exchange and cooperation and that plan to implement learning mobility activities on a regular basis.

 The Erasmus Youth accreditation gives simplified access to funding opportunities under Key Action 1 - learning mobility activities in the field of youth.

-Applicant organisations will be required to lay down their longer-term objectives and plan in terms of activities to be supported with Erasmus funds, expected benefits as well as their approach to project management.
+Applicants will be required to lay down their longer-term objectives and plan in terms of activities to be supported with Erasmus funds, expected benefits as well as their approach to project management.
 The award of the Erasmus Youth accreditation confirms that the applicant has appropriate and effective processes and measures in place to implement high quality learning mobility activities as planned and use them to benefit the youth field.
 The accreditation is awarded for the full programming period until 2027.

 Objectives of the Action

-This action has the following objectives:
+The Erasmus Accreditation in the field of youth action has the following objectives:

 - Strengthen personal and professional development of young people through non formal and informal learning mobility activities;

 - Foster the empowerment of young people, their active citizenship and participation in democratic life;